 The Town of Addison, TACA, Texas Commission on the Arts, The National Endowment for the Arts and The Shubert Foundation.

 WaterTower Theatre gratefully acknowledges the generosity of the following season sponsors:

-WaterTower Theatre gratefully acknowledges the generosity of the following season and production sponsors: TACA, American Bank of Commerce, Atmos Energy, Barbara and Bob Bigham, Don and Barbara Daseke, Frost Bank, Liberty Capital Bank, The Shubert Foundation, The Pinnacle Family of Companies, Mary Kay, Inc., Million Air Dallas, Rainmaker Advertising, The Nissan Foundation, PlainsCapital Bank, Wells Fargo Bank, Women of WaterTower Theatre and the WaterTower Theatre Board of Directors
+American Bank of Commerce, Atmos Energy, Barbara and Bob Bigham: the Baylor Oral Health Foundation, Don and Barbara Daseke, Frost Bank, Liberty Capital Bank, Pinnacle, Wells Fargo Bank, Mary Kay, Million Air Dallas, The Nissan Foundation, Rainmaker Advertising, Slalom Consulting, Target, Whole Foods Market, Women of WaterTower Theatre and the WaterTower Theatre Board of Directors.

 at the Addison Theatre Centre